The False Rhetoric of "Whataboutism"

 This time we both responded, and I identified his viewpoint as the antinomian gospel of progressive Christianity.
 He replied, "You realize that you are not attacking me, but actually insulting God by what you say?
 He decided that humans get saved by believing and not by keeping the law, not me.
 And yes, i [sic] am as much antinomian as you are.
 Unless of course you wanna state you keep the law 100% and dont [sic] sin.
 The law is absolutely right in condemning me, cause i [sic] am guilty.
 Thank God Jesus paid for me, cause i [sic] dont [sic] have a chance of earning my own righteousness.
 I guess you believe you can do it; sounds like the pharisees [sic] in Jesus days."

 There are so many problems here, I wouldn't even know where to begin.
 But I will focus on one.
 His entire "attack" rested upon his assumption that I have no right to quote the words of Jesus against sin because I sin.
 How he "knew" this, I don't know.
 Clearly, this is a classic example of canceling the message by canceling the speaker.
 But if you trace his logic, he contradicted his own argument that sin cancels a message because sin is no big deal because everybody sins.
 In fact, it's because everybody sins that it's no big deal, even though my sin is enough of a big deal to cancel the words of Jesus!
 If I contend that Jesus called us to live above sin, I'm a Pharisee, which is the worst sin of all (even though all sins are equal).
-By this logic, I would rather "sin" doing what is right than to sin doing what God's Word says is wrong.
+To that, I would have to say, I would rather "sin" doing what is right than what is wrong.
 What did the Lord say about those who call good evil, and evil good?

 I have been following blog comments for several years about other major issues in Christianity today, and this pattern, unfortunately, is quite common.
 The "go-to" sock-stuffing argument is that I cannot say a word about anyone else's sin since I sin.
 That would mean, of course, that we are all entitled to live as we please without any accountability to anybody.
-It would also mean that there is no such thing as objective truth in God's Word, no standard.
+It would also mean that there is no such thing as objective truth in God's Word; there is no standard.
 Rhetorically, that would mean that the speaker is the message and that, since the speaker is not credible, there is no message!
-Put another way, this pattern of nonargument assumes that, if you attack the speaker (the fallacy known as ad hominem), you have refuted the issue.
+Put another way, this pattern of nonargument assumes that, if you attack the speaker (ad hominem), you have refuted the issue.
 And this is the favorite "gotcha" tactic of antinomianism.
 This diseased line of "reasoning" actually denies the possibility of reasoning, for it assumes a false equivalence of all moral issues.
-Struggling with resentment over a wrongdoing, for example, is no different than living in fornication with your girlfriend.
+For example, struggling with resentment over a wrongdoing is seen as no different than living in fornication with your significant other.
 It's almost as if the glittering generality (sin is sin) becomes the big lie (all sin is equal).

 This supposedly "line drive" argument intended to hit me in the gut is really just a silly ping pong serve.
 Jesus sized up this play by saying, in essence, "First take out your own beam before addressing her mote."
 There is such a thing as a mote and a beam, and, no, they are not the same thing.
 I'm not exactly sure what beam he thought he was picking out of my eye--I guess the beam of Pharisaism--but he certainly seemed to think not only that he was entitled to have a beam in his own eye but that this beam actually entitled him to remove mine--even though neither one, apparently, can be removed!
 Actually, he was attempting to put a beam in my eye--the sin of quoting Scripture!
 So, he put a beam in my eye just so he could point it out to me and prove his point--that we are freely entitled to our sin and that, if we think we're not, we're insulting God.
 Let's not forget that he's the one who trolled this video, just itching to start a debate.